rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Containerization.md

 #        agent      Can be one of sagent,skclib
 #        service    Can be one of cms,authservice,scs,shvs,ihub,sqvs,kbs,isecl-controller,isecl-scheduler
 #        usecase    Can be one of secure-key-caching,sgx-attestation,sgx-orchestration-k8s

-chmod +x skc-bootstrap.sh
 ./skc-bootstrap.sh up <all/usecase of choice>

 #NOTE: The isecl-scheduler will not be deployed in case of multi-node K8s as there is dependency on the NFS server IHUB public key to be copied to allow the successful installation of isecl-scheduler.
-Post update of the isecl-k8s-skc.env for IHUB_PUB_KEY_PATH on K8s master, user needs to run the following
+Post update of the isecl-k8s-skc.env for IHUB_PUB_KEY_PATH on K8s master, user needs to run the following:
 ./skc-bootstrap.sh up isecl-scheduler
 ```